f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-18.04/Readme.md

 ## Getting Started

-Version 3: To install all the Frameworks (tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal (CUDA 10.1).
+Version 3: To install all the Frameworks (tensorflow, theano, pytorch, Keras), launch your VM  and run the following commands in order in to your VM terminal (CUDA 10.0 and cudnn 7.6).